Red Hat Installation: Single Graylog Node

 sudo nano /etc/graylog/server/server.conf

-Retrieve the password secret from the Data Node configuration file as indicated in step 4 above in Install Data Node and add it to the Graylog configuration file.
+5. Retrieve the password secret from the Data Node configuration file as indicated in steps 3-5 of Install Data Node and add it to the password_secret property in the Graylog configuration file.

 Copy